perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/blissofthecelibate.md

 ![Bliss of the Celibate Cover](/images/blissofthecelibate.png?height=125px&classes=left,inline) _Date Read: 2023-12-03 Rating 7/10_

+Sex drive is a powerful force.
+And misusing it brings you down to the level of an animal.
+You must conserve and transmute this force to reveal your true gifts.
+Feeding lust makes your never satisfied, and spills over into all other areas in life.

 ## Notes
 Thousand petalled lotus of man\'s astral and physical brain, unique